What are Reinsurance Companies?

 Reinsurance companies are used by insurance companies to:

 1. Transfer risk

-Insurance companies can issue policies with higher limits due to some of that risk being offset to the reinsurer.
+Insurance companies can issue policies with higher limits due to some of the risk being offset to the reinsurer.

 2. Smooth income

-The income of insurance companies can be more predictable by transferring highly risky insurance liabilities to reinsurers to absorb potential large losses.
+The income of insurance companies can be more predictable by transferring highly risky insurance liabilities to reinsurers to absorb potentially large losses.